phpinternalsbook/PHP-Internals-Book/Book/functions/registration.rst

 The remaining members deal with function parameters (or arguments, both terms are used interchangeably by PHP):
 ``arg_info`` is an array of ``zend_arg_info`` structures, which specify information like the argument name, whether it is passed by reference, what typehint it uses, etc. ``num_args`` is the number of arguments declared in this array.
-Note that this number says nothing about the number of arguments the function expects: You may be able to pass both more and less arguments than ``num_args`` to the function.
+Note that this number says nothing about how many arguments the function actually expects: You may be able to pass both more and less arguments than ``num_args`` to the function.

 A minimum number of arguments can however be specified via ``required_num_args``.
 Note that this field is to the most part only informational, it is not enforced.
 The function implementation itself must ensure that the number of provided